 How long can I keep the juice after squeezing?

-If you strictly follow the instructions provided here, you should be able to store your juice for at least 3 days (72 hours) , perhaps even longer.
+If you strictly follow the instructions for getting fresh juice shelf life provided here, you should be able to store your juice for at least 3 days (72 hours) , perhaps even longer.
 The reason it is essential to protect your juice as soon as it is prepared is that it is particularly vulnerable to the natural oxidation process.

 Oxidation, the combined effect of air and sunlight, impoverishes the quality of your juice and eventually makes it undrinkable.
 The oxidation process is the same process that causes rust on metals and darkens apples as soon as you slice them.